 Shifting A Mindset

 This is why sorority alumnae need to switch the idea of “I was” in a sorority to “I am” in a sorority.
 While you are no longer a collegian, you were initiated into a lifelong organization.
 You didn’t commit yourself to living the ideals of your sorority for four years, you pledged yourself for life.
-That means if you are 2 years out of college for 50 years, you will always be a sorority woman.
+That means if you are 2 years out of college or 50 years out of college, you will always be a sorority woman.

 Now, it must be recognized that as women, our lives get hectic fast.
 We graduate, get jobs, care for family members, maybe get married, buy a house, maybe have kids and juggle all the other things that life throws at us.
 So being as active as you were in college is basically impossible.
 The point is, life happens and its unrealistic to expect alumnae to be as involved as they were in college.
 That isn’t the goal here.
 The goal is to get alumnae to see that sorority is still apart of their lives today.
 All sorority women are still present tense sorority women.

 By making that mind shift you become an advocate for the sorority experience.
 By simply saying “I am a sorority woman,” you are owning your experience.
 You’re showing the world that your membership is something you’re proud of and would encourage other women to participate in.
 You can become an advocate and take a step in the right direction.
 Start by telling one person this week about your present tense sorority membership.